XertroV/aec-membership-test-simulator/request-review-flux-deregistration.md

 Mr Rogers, if it is possible to be wrong, what does it mean to have integrity in the face of potentially being wrong, and thus potentially making progress?
 Should one take the path of honesty and truth-seeking, or should one take the path of enforcing authority through baseless claims, evasion, and dismissal?
+If you have some other path to take, is it not one of honesty and truth-seeking?
+Surely you would not advocate a path that is dishonest and avoids the truth?
-Perhaps Justice Kelly has some insight on this; I understand that judges often have some experience with such matters.
+Perhaps Justice Kelly has some insight on this; I understand that judges often have some experience in these matters.

 Now, let us return to the matter of the accuracy of the AEC's testing methodology.
 Dr Gruen, are you done calculating those probabilities?